NovatecConsulting/developer-security-training/Hacking-for-API-Developers/README.md

-# Hacking for API Developers
+# Hacking for API Developers (Powered by Spring Boot)

 In this hacking hands-on training, the most critical risks in APIs are presented to teach backend developers how to develop a secure API.